Mysanthropium/smellit-perfume-store/README.md

 * Read posts on the blog and find other useful sources about the difference between perfume and cologne for example.
 * Sign up for newsletters to be able to catch all the latest news whenever they get out.
 * Contact the owner to give feedback, blog requests or general questions.
+* The target audience is mostly males between 16-55 years old.

 ## Design
 Since I like perfumes and didn't really know anything about it except that they smell good, I thought this would be a great idea for me to be able to research a bit more about the differences and how they are made.
 That's how I also came up with the idea of adding a blog to share som research with the users.